Sport1 Medien: Beginnings and major acquisition success

 In 1997, EM.TV went public and started to expand in various businesses.

+In late-July 1996, EM.TV & Merchandising had joined forced with KirchGroup to jointly establish a new dedicated pay-TV children's channel entitled Junior.TV, prior to that KirchGroup used the Junior brand for distributing KirchGroup's programming catalouge including the library of the Japanese anime studio Zuiyo & its programming originally distributed by Kirch's now-independent subsidiary-turned production company Beta Film GmBh & KirchGroup's defunct in-house German distribution unit TaurusFilm, such as Maya the Honey Bee and Heidi, Girl of the Alps, when it was first used starting in 1994.
+However two years later in December 1998, EM.TV & Merchandising signed a 50/50 landmark deal with KirchGroup to bring the Junior brand under a new joint-venture production/distribution subsidiary entitled Junior as EM.TV & Merchandising had brought a 50% stake in the latter's programming catalouge alongside the library of the Japanese anime studio Zuiyo Enterprise placing it under the new joint-venture production/distribution subsidiary Junior.

 In October 1997, EM.TV & Merchandising announced a production partnership with Australian animation studio Yoram Gross-Village Roadshow the producer of Blinky Bill to co-produce 10 of the Australian animation studio's animated series with EM.TV handling distribution and merchandising the 10 animated projects outside of Australia.
 Their successful partnership with them lead to EM.TV acquiring a 50% stake in the Australian animation studio Yoram Gross-Village Roadshow from both Australian company Village Roadshow (when they exited the television production) two years later in March 1999 renaming it to Yoram Gross EM.TV as their own Australian animation studio with its founders Yoram and Sandra Gross retaining their 50% stake in the rebranded animation studio.

+By 1998, EM.TV & Merchandising formed a partnership with Israeli entertainment production company Talit Communications to bring EM.TV's kids & family programming catalouge and eventually formalized a major pact to sell and market cartoon merchandising and television broadcasting rights in Israel.
+It became a massive success as it led to EM.TV & Merchandising acquiring a 50% stake in Talit Communications in December 1999, further increasing EM.TV's Junior programming library with the two companies planning to launch a dedicated pay-TV channel in Israel under the Junior.TV name.